saltycrane/express-node-saml-example/README.md

 - go to http://localhost:3000 in an Incognito window of your web browser
 - click "Login"
 - get redirected to the OneLogin login page enter username and password
-- get redirected to http://localhost:3000/login/sso/callback which displays the user parameters including email
+- get redirected to http://localhost:3000/login/sso/callback which is redirected to http://localhost:3000 which displays the user parameters including email

 ## Links